NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 * The time required to implement the disaster recovery plan,
   * Network configuration,
   * Data restoration,
-  * Quality control and service level control (in degraded or fully functional mode).
+  * Quality control and service-level control (in degraded or fully functional mode).

 ## RPO
 The RPO defines the maximum amount of data that can be lost as a result of a computer disaster.
 This value is the difference between the last backup and the incident.
 It is expressed in most cases in minutes / hours.

-## Incident diagram
+## Incident Diagram
-The diagram below shows service level changes according to incident.
+The diagram below shows service-level changes according to the incident.
 It aims to model the concepts of RPO and RTO to show how they differ, but also how they are complementary.

 <img src="{% link assets/img/knowhow/glossary/RPO-RTO.png %}" />